Early morning sunlight glints on the water as we queue for passport control to board the Fethiye to Rhodes ferry.

 The cost of your travel will depend on the time of year and who you book your trip through.

 We book direct with Tilos Travel; one of the ferry operators.

 If you book in your resort through an agent, there might be a small commission but you may also get a transfer to and from the ferry port in Fethiye, too.

 There are different prices for one way trips, day trips and open return trips.
 Children up to age 12 travel at a reduced cost, too.

-The Fethiye Rhodes day trip is a simple set price (55 Euros for adults in high season 2022) with a small port tax (2 Euros) to pay at the Fethiye ferry port.
+The Fethiye Rhodes day trip is a simple set price (65 Euros for adults in high season 2023) with a small port tax (around 2 Euros) to pay at the Fethiye ferry port.